 First by German soldiers inspecting the Jeu de Paume.
-When Valland wanted to express she wasn’t going to leave the museum.
-Alone with two guards, she opened the door, and looked in the eye the soldier pointing a gun at her.
+When Valland wanted to express that she wasn’t going to leave the museum.
+Alone with two guards, she opened the door and looked into the eye of the soldier pointing a gun at her.
 She then witnessed German soldiers die on the steps of the museum.

-Finally when French partisans suspected her of sheltering Germans, and one put a submachine gun on her back.
-Once they realised their error they protected the Jeu de Paume.
+Finally, when French partisans suspected her of sheltering Germans, and one put a submachine gun on her back.
+Once they realized their error, they protected the Jeu de Paume.

 As Rorimer noted, everything happened over Champagne, like in a spy novel.
-Valland sent him the bottle, sign of a celebration to come.
-They toasted to the realisation they might just save all these masterpieces.
+Valland sent him the bottle, a sign of a celebration to come.
+They toasted to the realization they might just save all these masterpieces.

 Valland gave Rorimer a ‘treasure map’.
-It prevented the destruction of masterpieces, since Allies knew to avoid bombing the collecting points.
-The Monuments Men were trying to retrieve tens of thousands artworks scattered over a continent ravaged by war.
+It prevented the destruction of masterpieces since the allies knew to avoid bombing the collecting points.
+The Monuments Men were trying to retrieve tens of thousands of artworks scattered over a continent ravaged by war.
 Now they had the location of the repositories, detailed lists of artworks and owners: names and photos of all the Nazis involved.